 The Interstellar uses Outdoor Research's 3-layer proprietary Ascentshell membrane inside a nylon exterior for its weather resistance.
-Ascentshell, similar to the waterproof fabrics used in the Mountain Hardwear Quasar Lite and the Rab Kinetic Plus, is air permeable, meaning a slight amount of air will pass through the fabric, yet will remain waterproof.
+Ascentshell, similar to the waterproof fabrics used in the Rab Kinetic Plus, is air permeable, meaning a slight amount of air will pass through the fabric, yet will remain waterproof.

 The DWR treatment has been improved for 2018, with the hope it will be longer lasting and more environmentally friendly.
 The weather protection offered by this contender was more than adequate for most soggy hikes, wet backpacking trips, or other wintery weather situations.
-While this jacket performed above average, it isn't quite as stormworthy as the Outdoor Research Foray, Arc'teryx Beta SL, or Marmot Minimalist, which performed marginally better in the wettest situations for extended periods of time.Hood Design
+While this jacket performed above average, it isn't quite as stormworthy as the Outdoor Research Foray, Arc'teryx Zeta SL, or Marmot Minimalist, which performed marginally better in the wettest situations for extended periods.Hood Design

 While the hood was easy to tighten with one hand, we needed two (or one with a lot of jiggling) to loosen it.
 The hood fits over a climbing and bike helmet and offers decent protection in a downpour, in both our shower test and in our real-world testing.
 Once we added a climbing helmet to the mix, we found that the brim of the hood only barely covered our face, and we'd get a little more water on our cheeks than with other models.
 This small problem can be easily solved by wearing the hood underneath a helmet; the obvious advantage is that it's not as quick or as easy to take the hood on and off.